Eliyaan/Vely/ROADMAP.md

 - [x] block snapping
 - [x] block resizing
 - [x] input text field
-- [ ] side menu for selecting options
 - [x] detach groups
 - [ ] v file generating
 - [ ] button to launch the program & compile
 - [ ] camera pan
+- [ ] side menu for selecting options ? or better option
+- [ ] working buttonTs
-work on the blocks & help menu
+lots of safety measures (not able to input an already used name, types...) work on the blocks & help menu